Jafar Iqbal reviews Mysterious Maud’s Chambers of Fantastical Truth by Caroline Sabin, an immersive haunted house experience at Insole Court.

 Instead of frightening set pieces, Sabin uses this immersive haunted house format to introduce dance to an audience that may not otherwise consider it.
 If Talbot represents the campness of early Hollywood horror, then Kimberly Noble and Hugh Stanier represent European horror from the seventies.
 Playing the Groundskeeper and her dog respectively, Noble and Stanier give beautifully choreographed dance pieces, all accompanied by haunting live music.
 Their story is perhaps the most emotionally engaging, all told through the physicality of their performances and all without uttering a word.
 The live music is a great addition as, in terms of design, the piece does feel flat at times.
 Sabin is restricted by the limitations of Insole Court, and the lack of ambient lighting takes away from certain sequences.
 The lighting does work in the smaller spaces of the house – the Monster’s monologue springs to mind – but more would have enhanced the piece.

-What Sabin really excels at is controlling the audience.
+What Sabin really excels at in Mysterious Maud is controlling the audience.
 While allowed to go where they want the audience are never too far from a character, who points them in the right direction.
 The subtle guidance works far better as the audience feel far more in control even when, in fact, they’re not at all.
 The audience is finally brought into the largest room of the house for the finale, where the story of Maud and Juliet is resolved without too much fuss and the audience are sent away with one last musical number.
 It’s a very satisfying ending to an enjoyable, albeit tame, piece of immersive theatre.